When you want a simple way clone your Mac’s internal boot drive.

 When you don’t have access to your internal drive to boot normally.

 Start up your Mac and hold down the option key.

-Your Mac will then present you with the start up manager screen that allows you to choose the drive you want to boot from.
+Your Mac will then show you the start up manager screen.

 Q. My Mac’s internal hard drive has failed and I now need to boot from the external drive to carry out repairs.

 A. Take a look at the section above titled ‘To Boot From Your New Mac Cloned Boot Drive’.
 Point 2, that covers in an emergency.

 Restarting your Mac while you hold down your Mac’s Option key.
 Will allow you to choose booting from your external drive.

 It’s a great idea to have a clone copy of your Mac’s internal hard drive.

 – a Mac boot clone drive – just in case your hard drive fails.